Sanofi aims to grow Genzyme unit with new drugs and acquisitions

 Analysts slashed their sales forecasts for the drug after the U.S. Food and Drug administration rejected Lemtrada’s application last December.
 Sanofi resubmitted an application earlier this year and expects FDA action in the fourth quarter.

-“I‘m confident in the U.S. approval and I‘m confident in how the product will perform and be utilised...
-The efficacy is just too good,” said Mike Panzara, therapeutic area head for Genzyme’s MS and neurology program.
+“I‘m confident in the U.S. approval and I‘m confident in how the product will perform and be utilized...
+The efficacy is just too good,” Sibold said.

 Multiple sclerosis is a chronic, autoimmune condition which affects more than 2 million people worldwide and up to 500,000 in the U.S. It attacks the central nervous system and can cause muscle weakness, pain and cognitive difficulties.

-Lemtrada is given in two courses via an intravenous drip and is designed to reprogramme the immune system, but in so doing can make the body more vulnerable to other diseases.
+Lemtrada is given in two courses via an intravenous drip and is designed to reprogram the immune system, but in so doing can make the body more vulnerable to other diseases.

 The market is increasingly moving away from injectable treatments in favor of pills such as Novartis’ Gilenya and Biogen Idec’s Tecfidera, but Genzyme is hopeful Lemtrada’s ability to durably reduce the risk of relapse of the disease will win it a slice of the market.

-Genzyme is presenting this week before the European Committee for Research and Treatment in Multiple Sclerosis (ECTRIMS) a raft of clinical data for Lemtrada, which Panzara said supports the drug’s favourable benefit-risk profile.
+Genzyme is presenting this week before the European Committee for Research and Treatment in Multiple Sclerosis (ECTRIMS) a raft of clinical data for Lemtrada.
+Mike Panzara, Genzyme’s therapeutic area head for MS and neurology, said the data supported the drug’s favorable benefit-risk profile.

 “The risks are those that we previously described...
 But without an increase in risk the longer you follow the patient,” he said, stressing that 30 countries had already approved the drug and that it had support from patients and physicians alike.